vkolgi/tuneup_js/README.md

 `<output directory>` is where the resulting Instruments output like screenshots and reports should go.

+Run the script with `-h` or `--help` for a full explanation of supported options.

 The script relies on the `pgrep` command-line tool which you can install via [Homebrew](https://github.com/mxcl/homebrew):